Who Is This Credit Card Best For?

-- One year of Lyft Pink membership: Activating this new offer (which has a $239 value) will give you access to 15% off Lyft rideshare purchases, priority airport pickups, and more.
+- One year of Lyft Pink membership: Activating this new offer (which has a minimum $199 value, according to Chase) will give you access to 15% off Lyft rideshare purchases, priority airport pickups, and more.

 - DoorDash DashPass membership: This subscription waives delivery fees on all DoorDash food orders of $12 or more.
 A DashPass membership typically costs $9.99 per month, so this perk has an annual value of more than $100.

 - Refund when merchant won’t accept returned item

 In 2019 J.D.
 Power ranked Chase ranked No. 4 for customer satisfaction, scoring 807 on a 1,000-point scale.
 Chase Sapphire Reserve cardholders have several resources at their disposal that reinforce the high ranking.

 You can view your FICO Score online and on the Chase mobile app for free, at any time after a one-time enrollment.
 Track your credit health via Credit Journey, a credit dashboard that summarizes your credit report and credit score insights.

 Other than standard security features like alerts about suspicious transactions, Chase also allows you to easily lock your card via the Chase mobile app if you misplace your card, to avoid potential fraud.
 Lost or stolen cards are replaced for free, too.